 This is a very good question and actually something that I would like to investigate in the future.
-I suspect that a historical study might reveal what is called “runaway selection” process, which means that the intensity of the ritual might increase as people continuously try to compete and keep up with each other.
+I suspect that a historical study might reveal what is called "runaway selection" process, which means that the intensity of the ritual might increase as people continuously try to compete and keep up with one another.

 Do you anticipate the Ice Bucket Challenge will evolve in a similar way?

 Oh, I think it already did.
-People have clearly been trying to top each other.
-For example, one person held an ice bucket over her head while horseback riding (and fell off the horse), while another used a crane instead of a bucket (which hit him on the head and killed him).
+People have clearly been trying to top one another.
+For example, one person held an ice bucket over her head while horseback-riding (and fell off the horse), while another used a crane instead of a bucket (which hit him on the head and killed him).
 All sorts of things happened.

 Have people died during the Kavadi?

 Participants in the Kavadi seem to be looking for unique ways to stand out.
 Also, there seems to be a great diversity in terms of what the people are doing.

 Yes, that's correct.
 There is great diversity in the Kavadi.
 First of all, there are people who simply follow the procession.
 Then there are people who carry a pot of milk instead of a Kavadi.
 There are those who have one needle through their tongue or cheek, and those who have hundreds of needles.
 Last year, my team and I were running some biometric measures using an armband the size of a wrist watch, and there were some people who had so many needles through their skin that we couldn't find a patch of skin with two inches of free space to place the armband.